-Single- and double-loop learning.
-Harvard professor Chris Argyris refers to the process of sustaining assimilative knowledge, in which associated roles, norms, and values go unchallenged, as single-loop learning.
-In its worst form, the profession, institution, and clients all firmly believe that they will continue to be successful with the knowledge they have.
-Faith and certainty feed off each other in a continuous loop.
+loop.
 Theoretically, in a more stable COE, this may be a successful strategy with which to judge knowledge (i.e., "it works, therefore why look for alternatives?").
 However, this strategy is not considered viable in the midst of a perceived unstable COE with inherent fog and friction.
-As a remedy, Argyris describes double-loop learning, the ability to suspend deeply-held beliefs, no matter how successful they have been, in order to value alternative forms of knowledge (what Kolb termed "accommodative and divergent forms of knowledge").
-555 tines are emotional responses to alternative beliefs, values, and assumptions about assimilative knowledge, and they discourage all but single-loop learning.
-57 A few notable examples of defensive routines include-
+As a remedy, Argyris describes double-loop learning, the ability to suspend deeply-held beliefs, no matter how successful they have been, in order to value alternative forms of knowledge (what Kolb termed "accommodative and divergent forms of knowledge").55 als and institutional leaders embrace double-loop learning as the preferred strategy for judging knowledge, defensive routines can inhibit the process.
+Defensive routines are emotional responses to alternative beliefs, values, and assumptions about assimilative knowledge, and they discourage all but single-loop learning.
+A few notable examples of defensive routines include